BadImplant: Injection-based Multi-Targeted Graph Backdoor Attack: Experimental Analysis

 \subsection{Experimental Settings}

-\textbf{Datasets - } To evaluate the effectiveness and robustness of our proposed multi target backdoor attack, We used 5 real-world datasets which are CIFAR-10 \cite{dwivedi2023benchmarking}, MNIST \cite{monti2017geometric}, Enzymes \cite{ivanov2019understanding}, Reddit-multi-12k \cite{ivanov2019understanding} and Reddit-Multi-5k \cite{ivanov2019understanding}.
-We selected datasets with higher number of output classes so that we can examine the capability multi target backdoor attack rigorously without any limitations.
-Among the 5 datasets, the first 3 have own node feature matrix and the last 2 only have the topology \& lacks own node feature matrix.
+\textbf{Datasets - } To evaluate the effectiveness and robustness of our proposed multi-targeted backdoor attack, We used five real-world datasets which are CIFAR-10 \cite{dwivedi2023benchmarking}, MNIST \cite{monti2017geometric}, Enzymes \cite{ivanov2019understanding}, Reddit-Multi-12k \cite{ivanov2019understanding} and Reddit-Multi-5k \cite{ivanov2019understanding}.
+We selected datasets with higher number of output classes so that we can examine the capability of multi-targeted backdoor attack rigorously without any limitations.
+Among the five datasets, CIFAR-10, MNIST and Enzyme have own node feature matrix, while Reddit-Multi-5k and Reddit-Multi-12k only have the topology features.
 Train-test split used for CIFAR-10 graph dataset was the split found in the source (train:45000, test:10000) and for all other 4 datasets, 80:20 ratio was used for train-test split.
 The statistics of the dataset used in this study is summarized in table \ref{table:dataset_info}.

-\textbf{Models - } To examine our attack's generality regardless of the knowledge about the GNN model being used, 4 widely used GNN models were employed which are GCN \cite{kipf2016semi}, GAT \cite{velickovic2017graph}, GraphSgae \cite{hamilton2017inductive}, GIN \cite{xu2018powerful}.
-We determined the Attack Success Rate and Clean Accuracy of all 4 of these model with same attack configuration as the attacker has no information of the model. and CA for each of Unless explicitly stated, GCN on CIFAR-10 is used as the baseline configuration for different case evaluations in this study.
-These models differ in their message passing techniques as well as
+\textbf{Models - } To examine our attack's generality regardless of the knowledge about the GNN model being used, four widely used GNN models were employed which are GCN \cite{kipf2016semi}, GAT \cite{velickovic2017graph}, GraphSAGE \cite{hamilton2017inductive}, GIN \cite{xu2018powerful}.
+We determine the attack success rate (ASR) and clean accuracy (CA) of all four models with same attack configuration as the adversary has no model information.
+GCN on CIFAR-10 is used as the baseline configuration for different case evaluations in the experiments.

-\textbf{Evaluation Metrics - } In this study, we used Attack success rate (ASR), Clean accuracy (CA) and Clean Accuracy Drop (CAD) as evaluation metrics.
-We determined m distinct ASRs for m target classes which provides clear view of the coexistence of all triggers inside backdoored model.
-The Clean accuracy drop is calculated by the difference between the clean accuracy of the clean model \(f_{w_0}\) and backdoored model \(f_w\).
-These metrics provide a comprehensive understanding of the robustness of our backdoor attack and its ability to maintain accuracy for both poisoned and clean test data.
+\textbf{Evaluation Metrics - } In this study, we used attack success rate (ASR), clean accuracy (CA) and clean accuracy drop (CAD) as evaluation metrics.
+We determined $m$ distinct ASRs for $m$ target classes which provides clear view of the coexistence of all triggers inside backdoored model.
+The clean accuracy drop (CAD) is calculated by the difference between the clean accuracy of the clean model \(f_{w_0}\) and backdoored model \(f_w\).
+These metrics provide a comprehensive understanding of the robustness of our backdoor attack with its ability to preserve accuracies for both poisoned and clean test data.